 Young Alumni Commissioning Project

-This is the second year for the program that will provide grants for up to three CVPA alumni for the creation of original work, which will be presented by the College at a Mason venue during the 2020-21 season.
+This is the second year for the program that will provide grants to up to three CVPA alumni for the creation of original work, which will be presented by the College at a Mason venue during the 2020-21 season.
 The deadline has passed for applications for the Young Alumni Commissioning Project during the 2020-21 season.
 Please check back in Fall 2020 for updates on the next application cycle.

 George Mason University’s College of Visual and Performing Arts Young Alumni Commissioning Project provides crucial support for our alumni’s continued artistic development.
 CVPA will issue up to 3 grants to recent alumni to support the creation of a new artistic work.
 The Project is made possible by a generous bequest from the estate of Linda E. Gramlich for the support of young artists, and by donors to Mason’s Giving Day, including Shugoll Research.